Home Remedies for Colds

 - Foods high in vitamin C, such as bell peppers.

-- In addition to preventing diarrhea, blueberries contain a lot of natural aspirin, which may reduce fevers and ease aches and pains.
+- In addition to preventing diarrhea, blueberries contain a lot of natural aspirin, which can reduce fevers and relieve pain.

 - Beta-carotene is found in carrots.

-- Chili peppers may help break up lung mucous and open the sinuses.
+- Chili peppers can help irritate the lining of the lungs and open up the sinuses.

 - Bacteria may not adhere to the cells lining the bladder and urinary system as a result of cranberries.

-- Horseradish or mustard may aid in clearing mucus from the airways.
+- Horseradish or mustard can help remove mucus from the respiratory tract.

-- Onions include phytochemicals that are said to aid in the body's ability to fight off infections like bronchitis.
+- Onions contain phytochemicals that are said to help the body fight infections such as bronchitis.

 Your Valuable Comments!